 After each team member reads their six, other team members might be inclined to chime in and comment on shared or new and diverse experiences.
 After a minute or two of conversation, the team leader will says ’Thank you’ and go on to the next person.

-This is an easy but very impactful virtual team icebreaker.
+This is an easy but very impactful virtual staff introduction idea.
 Simply ask each person to share their name and two things they’re thankful for.
 Pro-tip: put these wonderful things – health, family, and work – off the table because those are what most people are thankful for and will use those to avoid really sharing with the group.
 Ask the team members to be specific and not feel shy about expressing their gratitude for something real in their own lives.

 If you have icebreakers for virtual teams that you’d like to share or if you’d like more information on Odyssey Teams’ virtual team building experiences, please get in touch at email@example.com